nukep/undertale-nes/README.md

 ## How to build

 You will need gcc, make and Python 3.5 to build this project.
+Building on Linux or Mac will probably give you the best luck.

 Simply run `make` in your terminal of choice: